xcube-dev/xcube/docs/source/dataaccess.md

 * `res_level: int` - Spatial resolution level in the range 0 to 4.
 Zero refers to
   the max resolution of 0.0439453125 degrees.

-### Global Ecosystem Dynamics Investigation `gedi`
+### Global Ecosystem Dynamics Investigation `gedidb`

 A data store for [Global Ecosystem Dynamics Investigation] (GEDI) data is currently under development and will be released soon.

-This data store is provided by the xcube plugin [xcube-gedi].
-Once available, you will be able to install it using `conda install -c conda-forge xcube-gedi`.
+This data store is provided by the xcube plugin [xcube-gedidb].
+Once available, you will be able to install it using `conda install -c conda-forge xcube-gedidb`.

 ### Sentinel Hub API